 Get your diaries out for the evening of Thursday, 1 May!
-Teachers in their first five years of teaching and pre-service teachers are invited to attend the STAQ 2013 Beginning and Pre-Service Teachers’ Conference, featuring an engaging keynote, and two expert workshops presented focusing on key pedagogy and curriculum content structured for beginning teachers.
-Networking and a light refreshment are included, and we guarantee that every participant will take home a resource!
-STAQ Conferences are certified and contribute to professional development requirements for continued Queensland College of Teachers Registration.
+Teachers in their first five years of teaching and pre-service teachers are invited to attend the STAQ 2014 Beginning and Pre-Service Teachers’ Conference, featuring an engaging keynote, two expert workshops focusing on key pedagogy and curriculum content structured for beginning teachers.
+Networking and light refreshment are included and we guarantee that every participant will take home a resource!
+STAQ conferences are certified and contributes to professional development requirements for Queensland College of Teachers Registration.
 It’s always a fun night, we hope to see you there!

 Schools can apply for up to $500 to help them conduct a National Science Week activity/event.
 National Science Week is an annual celebration to raise the profile of science, technology and engineering.
 It also aims to encourage an interest in science and acknowledge the contributions of scientists to the world.

 The theme for the next National Science Week (16-24 August 2014) is Food for our future: Science feeding the world.